c [dot] a [dot] zednik [at] tue [dot] nl

 Eindhoven University of Technology

-I am the co-director of the Eindhoven Center for Philosophy of AI, a principal investigator of the DFG-funded project on Generalizability and Simplicity of Mechanistic Explanations in Neuroscience, and an Associate Editor for the not-for-profit open-access journal Philosophy and the Mind Sciences.
+My academic research centers on the explanation of natural and artificial cognitive systems.
+In my published work, I investigate methodological principles of cognitive psychology and neuroscience, and investigate methods, norms, and applications for explainable artificial intelligence.
+I am the director of the Eindhoven Center for Philosophy of AI, a member of the alignAI (ERC) and ROBUST (NWO) research consortia, and an Associate Editor for the not-for-profit open-access journal Philosophy and the Mind Sciences.

-You can find out more about me on Google Scholar, PhilPapers, Publons, and Twitter.
+You can find out more about me on Google Scholar, PhilPapers, Web of Science, and LinkedIn.

 ☞ See my Google Scholar profile for citation metrics.